 How Long Do You Have to File a Truck Accident Lawsuit?

-The law places a time limit on how long you have to file a personal injury lawsuit after a truck accident.
+The law limits how long you have to file a personal injury lawsuit after a truck accident.
 This time limit is called the statute of limitations.
-Each state has its own statute of limitations on truck accident lawsuits, including:
+Each state has its statute of limitations on truck accident lawsuits, including: